Priscilla Leung: Political career

-Controversies and views
+Views and controversies

-On 13 January 2010, fellow legislator Albert Chan said that some people "teach dog shit law" (教狗屎法律 in chinese meaning), in an apparent reference to Leung.
-Chan refused to withdraw his comment and LegCo president Tsang Yok-sing subsequently ruled that no LegCo rules had been violated.
-Leung, along with six other legislators, then protested against Tsang's decision, insisting that Albert Chan had defamed her, and walked out of the chamber to boycott the meeting.

 LegCo members' resignations and by-election

 On 21 January 2010, in a response to the quasi-referendum on universal suffrage, triggered by the resignation of five pan-democrat members of LegCo, Leung announced she would introduce a private member's bill to forbid legislators who resign from running in elections in the same four-year term.
 Ronny Tong criticised her move as a contravention of the Basic Law: he said such a bill would infringe the right to stand for elections protected under Article 26 and would be inconsistent with Article 74 which prohibits individual legislators from tabling bills that relate to the political structure.

 A less-extreme government bill, imposing a six-month prohibition on running for election after resignation, was passed in May 2012, in the face of filibustering efforts from legislators Leung Kwok-hung and Albert Chan.

 Scouts for Occupy Central Movement

 In July 2014, she championed the Hong Kong Government's establishment of the "Voluntary Scouts".